 In order to register to vote in Florida, you must:

-As a result of the passage of Amendment 4, felons may register to vote if you meet these additional requirements:
+As of 2018, felons may register to vote if they meet these additional requirements:

 The easiest way to register to vote is online.
 Click here to begin.

 If you prefer, you may obtain a voter registration application in person or by telephone by contacting the Supervisor of Elections office at: 561-656-6200 or

 Or you could print a copy here and mail it to the address above.

 You can also register to vote at any of the following locations.